drishtigupta06/Hackverse/README.md

 ## 📊 Centralized Security Dashboard

-A modern SOC dashboard providing complete visibility into the organization's security posture.
+A modern Pentration Testing Engine with dashboard providing complete visibility into the organization's security posture.

 ### Features